favonia/cloudflare-ddns/README.markdown

 | `PROXIED` | Boolean values, such as `true`, `false`, `0` and `1`.
 See [strconv.ParseBool](https://pkg.go.dev/strconv#ParseBool) | Whether new DNS records should be proxied by Cloudflare | No | `false`
 | `TTL` | Time-to-live (TTL) values in seconds | The TTL values used to create new DNS records | No | `1` (This means “automatic” to Cloudflare)

-Experimental features: (Please [share your usage at this GitHub issue](https://github.com/favonia/cloudflare-ddns/issues/199) so that we can further revise the interface.
+Experimental features: (Please [share your case at this GitHub issue](https://github.com/favonia/cloudflare-ddns/issues/199) so that we can further revise the design.
 Thanks!)

 | Name | Valid Values | Meaning | Required? | Default Value |
 | ---- | ------------ | ------- | --------- | ------------- |